AVYA Investors Have Opportunit - GuruFocus.com

 PR Newswire

-BENSALEM, Pa., Feb.
-10, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Avaya Holdings Corp. ("Avaya" or the "Company") (NYSE: AVYA).
+LOS ANGELES, Feb.
+16, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Avaya Holdings Corp. ("Avaya" or the "Company") (NYSE: AVYA).

 Lead Plaintiff Deadline: March 6, 2023